Yoast/wordpress-seo/readme.txt

 * Bugfixes
 	* Fixed: Meta description tag discovery looked in parent theme header file even when a child theme is the current theme - props [Jrf](http://profiles.wordpress.org/jrf).
 	* Fixed: Using the 'Fix it' button would remove the meta description tag from the parent theme header file, even when a child theme is the current theme - props [Jrf](http://profiles.wordpress.org/jrf).
-	* Added checks for the meta description tag on theme switch, on theme update and on (re-)activation of the WP SEO plugin including a visual warning if the check would warrant it - props [Jrf](http://profiles.wordpress.org/jrf).
 	* Fixed repeated unnecessary meta description tag checks on each visit to dashboard page - props [Jrf](http://profiles.wordpress.org/jrf).
-	* Fixed: Using the 'Fix it' button would fail if it had already been used once (i.e. if a wpseo backup file already existed), which prevented the removal of meta description tags in upgraded theme header files - props [Jrf](http://profiles.wordpress.org/jrf).
+	* Fixed: Using the 'Fix it' button would fail if it had already been used once (i.e. if a wpseo backup file already existed) - props [Jrf](http://profiles.wordpress.org/jrf).
 	* Fixed: Meta description 'Fix it' feedback message was not shown - props [Jrf](http://profiles.wordpress.org/jrf).

 * Enhancements
+	* Added checks for the meta description tag on theme switch, on theme update and on (re-)activation of the WP SEO plugin including a visual warning if the check would warrant it - props [Jrf](http://profiles.wordpress.org/jrf).
 	* Added the ability to request re-checking a theme for the meta description tag.
 Useful when you've manually removed it (to get rid of the warning), inspired by [tzeldin88](http://wordpress.org/support/topic/plugin-wordpress-seo-by-yoast-your-theme-contains-a-meta-description-which-blocks-wordpress-seo) - props [Jrf](http://profiles.wordpress.org/jrf).

 = 1.4.13 =